-Moon Landing Turns 50: The Best Films & TV Series About Apollo 11
+Moon Landing 50th Anniversary: Best Films & TV Series About Apollo 11

-Moon Landing Turns 50: The Best Films & TV Series About Apollo 11, NASA and Beyond
+Moon Landing 50th Anniversary: The Best Films & TV Series About Apollo 11, NASA and Beyond

 In 1961, President John F. Kennedy decreed that the U.S. had a singular goal “of landing a man on the moon and returning him safely to the Earth.”
 Before the end of the decade, he said, an American would set foot on Earth’s permanent natural satellite.
 Over the next eight years, the U.S. would get closer and closer until the Apollo 11 mission, which launched on July 16, 1969, became the first to land on the moon.
 Eight days later, on July 24, astronaut Neil Armstrong would become the first man to step on the lunar surface, proclaiming, “That’s one small step for man, one giant leap for mankind.”
 Now, as the moon landing turns 50, people are looking back on the monumental moment.
 While there are a number of news programs and specials -- from Smithsonian Channel’s Apollo’s Moon Shot and The Day We Walked on the Moon to BBC America’s Wonders of the Moon -- that not only revisit the space program but look at the science and wonders of the lunar body orbiting Earth, ET has rounded up some of Hollywood’s best documentaries, scripted dramas and fictional, yet realistic accounts about NASA, the space race and what traveling to Mars, man’s next stop, might look like.

+Here's what to watch (and where to stream) to celebrate the 50th anniversary of the Apollo 11 moon landing:

 Documentaries